reyjrar/dns-monitor/README.md

 # ABOUT

-*Deprecated, will be replaced with a new project soon*

 dns-monitor is a project aimed at providing statistics on dns usage

+## UPDATE

+This project will be replaced by a new dns monitoring suite, but the database structure will remain the same, so transitioning to the new interface will be painless.

 # REQUIREMENTS